maxmpz/powerampapi/poweramp_provider_example/readme.md

 * hierarchy scan
   * establishes folder and tracks hierarchy
   * adds new tracks, removes deleted tracks to/from Poweramp Library
-  * updates last modified timestaps
+  * updates last modified timestamps
   * projection columns are limited to a few columns
 * metadata scan
   * metadata retrieved for the new or modified tracks (based on last modified timestamp)